Bacon Stuffed Griddle Cakes

-So I figured it might as well make its debut on Macheesmo.
+So I figured my Bacon Stuffed Griddle Cakes recipe might as well make its debut on Macheesmo.

 I was very scared to make this dish.
 Some breakfast institutions make it and I would hate to not do it justice.

-When Betsy (official corn cake taste-tester) took her first bite, she proclaimed: “Yours are better.”
+When my wife (official griddle cake taste-tester) took her first bite, she proclaimed: “Yours are better.”

 I really struggled over what kind of cake to make for this.
 Betsy actually had some cakes leftover from when we went to The Village Smithy and I inspected them pretty closely.
 I think they use a cornmeal/flour blend for their cakes.

-Ultimately, I decided to go a slightly different route and use a 100% cornmeal mix that ended up being wonderful.
+Ultimately, I decided to go a slightly different route and use a 100% cornmeal mix that ended up being wonderful and actually gluten free.

-The recipe I ended up with is one that I adapted from a Bittman recipe (I added an egg and subtracted some other stuff).
+The recipe I ended up with is one that I adapted from an old Bittman recipe (I added an egg and subtracted some other stuff).

 Being the cocky cook that I am, I didn’t even read the full recipe before starting it.
 I just stirred my milk straight into my cornmeal.